What is Preimplantation Genetic Testing- Aneuploidy (PGT-A)?

 - Lower chances of test failure with NGS

-Advantages of PGS by NGS vs. other screening approaches
+Advantages of PGT-A by NGS vs. other screening approaches

 |Fluorescent In Situ Hybridisation (FISH)||Array Comparative Genomic Hybridisation (aCGH)||Single Nucleotide Polymorphism (SNP) Microarray||NGS|